tyson312/pan-af-container/Readme.md

 2. `git clone https://github.com/tyson312/pan-af-container.git`

-3. go into the subfolder

-4. make edits as appropriate; look through the files
+3. Go into the subfolder, look through the files, make edits as appropriate.

 5. Build the image from the Dockerfile using `docker build -t $(whoami)/pan-af .`

-6. when this completes, you will have an image that you can now deploy.
+6. When this completes, you will have an image that you can now deploy.
 The deployment can be done manually with a `docker run -it pan-af` command or with docker-compose which I think is more elegant.

 ### Docker compose